 Online Master of Computer Science in Data Science

 Who may apply?
 Applicants should hold a 4-year bachelor's degree (or equivalent).
 Students with a bachelor’s degree in a field other than CS are encouraged to apply, but to succeed in graduate-level CS courses, they must have prerequisite coursework or commensurate experience in object-oriented programming, data structures, algorithms, linear algebra, and statistics/probability.
+Applicants without this can strengthen their application for admission by passing the optional Data Structures Proficiency Exam.
 The recommended undergraduate GPA for applicants applying to the Professional Master's program is a 3.2/4.0 or higher.
 The Department of Computer Science does not require GRE scores for any of its graduate programs.
 Applications for the MCS do not require letters of recommendation, but will be considered if included, especially if used to justify experience in lieu of required coursework, or other irregularities.

 Note: Each MCS-DS course is four credit hours.

 Must complete one course each (with a grade of B- or higher) from the four different areas of machine learning, data mining, data visualization and cloud computing.

 |Machine Learning:||CS 498 Applied Machine Learning (Spring - not available in Spring 2020)